-Meeting Title: Trust Board Date: 31 January 2019 Agenda No 2.4 Report Title: Learning from deaths Q3: Mortality Monitoring Committee (MN IC) Report Lead Director/ Manager: Dr Richard Jennings, Chief Medical Officer Report Author: Dr Nigel Kennea, Chair Mortality Monitoring Comm Director Kate Hutt, Clinical Effectiveness Manager ittee, Associate Medical Presented for: Assurance Executive Summary: The paper provides an overview of the work of the includes a summary of the independent reviews co mortality data, at trust and service level is also deta current position and actions underway.
-Also include data at diagnosis and procedure group level.
-The report summarises progress against our priorit implementation of the 'Learning from Deaths' frame the Medical Examiner system. mpleted.
-Extern illed, with an up ed is analysis of ies for 2018/19 ally viewed date on our Dr Foster in relation to Recommendation: For the Trust Board to be updated on implement Deaths' national framework and to support next To support the introduction of the Medical Exant 2019.
-To take assurance that SGUH has robust process and from learning any lessons that arise from the For divisional teams to use this report to take leservices.
-To note the specialty areas where mortality signed. steps in this pro- niner system fro esses for assess nem. earning back to t ocess. m April sing deaths heir Supports Trust Strategic Objective: Data to help strengthen quality and safety work, as of bereaved families. well as improve e experience CQC Theme: Safe and Effective (Well Led in implementation of new framework) Single Oversight Framework Theme: Safe Implications Risk: This work will identify issues impacting on care qua identify risks that are escalated to trust and division 'Learning from Deaths' framework and national more evolve and requires ongoing change in process that with a mature mortality monitoring process.
-There is mortality data and learning will not only be used for that identifying problems in care could lead to adve al governance t rtality agenda co it requires resou s a risk that pub quality improve eams.
-The ontinues to irce, even ilished Legal/Regulatory: 'Learning from Deaths' framework is regulated by C CQC and NHSI, and

-NHS Foundation Ir UST demands trust actions including publication level. on and discussion of d ata at Board Resources: There are resource implications associate introduction of the ME system that are be discussed with this paper.
-Previously Quality and Safety Committee Date 24/01/19 Considered by: Equality Impact N/A · Assessment: This is in line with the principles of the Accessible Information Standard
+Meeting Title: Trust Board Date: 31 January 2019 Agenda No 2.4 Report Title: Learning from deaths Q3: Mortality Monitoring (Committee (MN IC) Report Lead Director/ Manager: Dr Richard Jennings, Chief Medical Officer Report Author: Dr Nigel Kennea, Chair Mortality Monitoring Comm Director Kate Hutt, Clinical Effectiveness Manager ittee, Associate Medical Presented for: Assurance Executive Summary: The paper provides an overview of the work of the MMC for Q3 2018/19.
+It includes a summary of the independent reviews completed.
+Externally viewed mortality data, at trust and service level is also detailed, with an update on our current position and actions underway.
+Also included is analysis of Dr Foster data at diagnosis and procedure group level.
+The report summarises progress against our priorities for 2018/19 in relation to implementation of the 'Learning from Deaths' framework and implementation of the Medical Examiner system.
+Recommendation: For the Trust Board to be updated on implementation of the 'Learning from Deaths' national framework and to support next steps in this process.
+To support the introduction of the Medical Examiner system from April 2019.
+To take assurance that SGUH has robust processes for assessing deaths and from learning any lessons that arise from them.
+For divisional teams to use this report to take learning back to their services.
+To note the specialty areas where mortality signals are present.
+Supports Trust Strategic Objective: Data to help strengthen quality and safety work, as of bereaved families. well as improve e experience CQC Theme: Safe and Effective (Well Led in implementation of new framework) Single Oversight Framework Theme: Safe 2 22 Implications Risk: This work will identify issues impacting on care qual identify risks that are escalated to trust and division 'Learning from Deaths' framework and national more evolve and requires ongoing change in process that with a mature mortality monitoring process.
+There is mortality data and learning will not only be used for that identifying problems in care could lead to adversal to the could be adversal to the could be described by the care could lead to adversal to the could be described by the care could be determined by the care could be described by the care care could be described by the care care care care care care care car al governance to trality agenda count requires resous a risk that pub quality improve eams.
+The ontinues to arce, even Legal/Regulatory: 'Learning from Deaths' framework is regulated by C QC and NHSI, and demands trust actions including publication and discussion of data at Board level.
+Resources: There are resource implications associated with this work, particularly introduction of the ME system that are being worked through and can be discussed with this paper.
+Previously Quality and Safety Committee Date 24/01/19 Considered by: Equality Impact N/A • Assessment: This is in line with the principles of the Accessible Information Standard